irllyliketoast/Inventory-Management-System/README.md

 ## Overview
 The **Inventory Management System (IMS)** is a software application designed to help manage inventory, track product information, and handle user logins.
 The system is structured with a user-friendly interface and seamless scene transitions between login and inventory management functionalities.

+## Purpose
+The primary purpose of this project was to apply **Object-Oriented Programming (OOP)** concepts in the development of an inventory management system using **JavaFX**.
+The application follows OOP principles, such as encapsulation, inheritance, and polymorphism, to create well-structured and maintainable code.
+JavaFX was chosen for its powerful features to build rich graphical user interfaces, allowing us to create an intuitive and visually appealing system for managing inventory.

 To run the program in its entirety, execute the `InventoryLogin.java` file, which acts as the entry point to the application.

 ## How to Run the Program